jonhare/COMP6237/_includes/cwk2.md

 Standard ECS late submission penalties apply.

-Individual feedback will be given covering the above points.
+Written individual feedback will be given covering the above points, and will be emailed out once marking is complete.

 ## Tools
 You can use any available existing tools, programming environments and software libraries for this coursework.
 It is however important that you include full details in your report - this must include specific details about which specific variant of the standard techniques are being used, with references as appropriate.
 Also include any details of the implementation doing something non-standard (for example making approximations in the sake of efficiency), and all parameters.